L-Mustang/wt-dagored-autosave-deleter/README.md

-## War Thunder Mission Editor autosave deleter
+## War Thunder Dagor Editor autosave deleter

 A batch script that automatically removes all autosaves from the UserMissions folder.
-It will keep doing this until the Mission Editor is closed.
+It will keep doing this until the Dagor Editor is closed.
 ## Installation

 1. Download the repository